 2022 welcomed the RGB Critter.
 This was the first commercial standard colour mixing RGB Flashlight.
 This was quite revolutionary, but the first version was in need of multiple user interface improvements.
 I Beta tested the RGB Critter 2.0, which had significant improvements in the user interface, and has allowed for huge improvements in creativity for myself and other light painters.

 2023 was a good year for light painting portraits.
-Teaming up with many excellent models, in particular a model called Belle who had exceptional keeping still skills, I was able to push my light painting portrait techniques to a higher level.
+Teaming up with many excellent models, I was able to push my light painting portrait techniques to a higher level.
 I now have a waiting list of models for the first time!
 Later in the year, I was featured by photography website Shotkit.

 I started off 2024 by being filmed for The Brisbane Channel on YouTube, which has good behind the scenes footage from an evening of light painting.
 2024 is shaping up to be an awesome year for new torches/flashlights.
 I have Beta tested the new RGB Critter BT and Light Painting Paradise LightPainter Ryu's Lightworks V2.0.
 More RGB lights are in the works, which means that there has never been a better time for creating light trails.
 The light painting market is however quite niche, and the market may easily reach saturation.
 Portable battery powered RGB COB and LED panel lights designed for cinematic lighting are also taking over from using flashlights for the illumination side of light painting and night photography, allowing for more choice in colours, saturation, and colour temperature.